MariusQuabeck/magic-device-tool/README.md

 - Improve the Snap
 - Add feature to flash SD cards with Raspian, Ubuntu,...
 - Add revision option
-- Add 10 mins message for OPO or beat gripsgard to fix it ;)

 Special thanks to